-We are a biopharmaceutical company focused on the \$50 billion market for cancer drugs.
+We are a biopharmaceutical company focused on the \$54 billion market for cancer drugs.
 Our most advanced products are ActimabTM-A, an antibody-drug construct containing actinium 225 (Ac-225), currently in human clinical trials for acute myeloid leukemia (AML) and IomabTM-B, an antibody-drug construct containing iodine 131 (I-131), used in myeloconditioning for hematopoietic stem cells transplantation (HSCT) in various indications.
 The Company is currently designing a trial which the Company intends to submit for registration approval in HSCT in the settings of refractory and relapsed acute myeloid leukemia in older patients.
 The Company is developing its cancer drugs using its expertise in radioimmunotherapy.
 In addition, the Ac-225 based drugs development relies on the patented Alpha Particle Immunotherapy Technology (APIT) platform technology co-developed with Memorial Sloan- Kettering Cancer Center, whose indirect subsidiary, Actinium Holdings Ltd., is a significant stockholder of the Company.
 The APIT technology couples monoclonal antibodies (mAb) with extremely potent but comparatively safe alpha particle emitting radioactive isotopes, in particular actinium 225 and bismuth 213.
 The final drug construct is designed to specifically target and kill cancer cells while minimizing side effects.
 The Company intends to develop a number of products for different types of cancer and derive revenue from partnering relationships with large pharmaceutical companies and/or direct sales of its products in specialty markets in the U.S.

 Since our inception on June 13, 2000, we have not generated any revenues, and as of December 31, 2012, we have incurred net losses of \$55,743,463.
-As of December 31,2012 and March 31, 2013 our cash balance was \$5,618,669, and \$3,239,886, respectively, and we need up to \$25 million in cash to finance research and development and to cover our ongoing working capital needs.
-Our first product is not expected to be commercialized until at least 2016.
+As of December 31, 2012 and June 30, 2013 our cash balance was \$5,618,669, and \$5,650,328, respectively, and we need up to \$25 million in cash to finance research and development and to cover our ongoing working capital needs.
+If we do not raise any additional funding, we will be able to continue our operations through August of 2014.
+If we raise 25% of the needed funds, we will be able to conduct our planned operations through the end of 2014 and into 2015.
+If we raise 50% of the needed funds, we will be able to conduct our planned development programs through the first half of 2015.
+If we raise 75% or more of the needed funds, we will be able to accelerate our planned development programs through 2015 and into the first quarter of 2016.
+Our first product is not expected to be commercialized until at least 2017.
 In the second quarter of 2013 we issued shares of common stock pursuant to the exercise of A-Warrants originally issued in connection with a private placement that closed in January 2013.
 The warrants were exercised at \$1.65 per share, resulting in gross proceeds of \$3,457,087 for the Company.
+As the remainder of the outstanding warrants are exercisable on a cashless basis there can be no assurance that we will be able to realize any proceeds from their exercise.